Online Book TalkJune 6 2025

 Description

-Artificial Intelligence is not magic or sentient; it does not even describe one coherent set of technologies.
+Artificial intelligence is not magic or sentient; it does not even describe one coherent set of technologies.
 In two new books, Emily M. Bender, Alex Hanna, and Karen Hao explore how AI instead serves as a powerful marketing tool for tech giants who have a product to sell and profits to rake in.
-On June 6 at 1 p.m.
-ET — in a conversation moderated by Tamara Kneese, director of Data & Society’s Climate, Technology, and Justice program — these authors will explore AI’s impact on our environment and society, and the motivations of the tech elite that build and shape it.
+On June 6 — in a conversation moderated by Tamara Kneese, director of Data & Society’s Climate, Technology, and Justice program — these authors explored AI’s impact on our environment and society, and the motivations of the tech elite that build and shape it.

 In The AI Con: How to Fight Big Tech’s Hype and Create the Future We Want, Emily M. Bender and Alex Hanna break down and reconstruct our understandings of so-called AI, exposing and upending AI hype in its many forms.
 Beginning by explaining how these technologies actually work, they go on to investigate attempts to use AI tools in government, law, healthcare, journalism, art, and beyond — and the damage being done amid broken promises about the technology’s capabilities.
 Ultimately, they show how outlandish claims about AI’s potential and dangers alike are manufactured and perpetuated by the very billionaires who stand to gain the most from a free market embrace of AI.